gdt050579/content_scan/README.md

 | `param(key, value)` | Adds one extractor-specific parameter.
 The first call reserves a pooled `VarMap`; later calls write into the same map.
 A request with no `.param()` carries no map (`params = None`). |
 | `emit()` | Commits the request.
 Required — the builder is `#[must_use]`. |

-After this object's analyzers finish, the scanner:
+After this object's analyzers finish with `Continue`, the scanner:

 1. Runs extractors registered for the object's **own** identified type (whole object).
 2. Then, in emission order, runs extractors registered for each **requested** type on the same parent, with that request's `ExtractionContext`.

+`Skip` or `Exit` skips extractors on this object, including queued requests. `ReprocessAsType` runs **only** the requested extractors (own-type extractors for the old type are skipped), then may re-analyze the same object as the new type.

 The current object does not need to have been identified as the requested type.
 Several requests (of the same or different types) may be emitted from one analyzer; each is independent.
 Nested child scans start with an empty request queue.